delete/lab/docker/README.md

-# Here will be store "how to"s and some Dockerfiles/docker-compose examples.
+# Here will be stored "how to"s and some Dockerfiles/docker-compose examples.

 For more details, access the [Docker docs](https://docs.docker.com/):